-Is the biblical event compatible with the evidence?

-*The concept of a synchronism is different from compatibility.
+Note: The concept of a synchronism is different from compatibility.
 The evidence at a long-inhabited site might be compatible with all three chronologies.
 But a synchronism as defined here establishes whether a biblical event could have occurred “no earlier than,” “no later than,” or within a “narrow window of time.”
-Most of the above events are of the “no earlier than” class.
+Most of these events are of the “no earlier than” class.
 An example of a “narrow window time” synchronism occurs at the Egyptian capital of Raamses.
 The Israelites helped build this city (Exod 1:11) and departed from the same city in the Exodus.
-Since the site existed only from ca. 1270 BC to ca. 1120 BC (when it was abandoned due to the silting up of the Pelusiac Nile) the period of the Israelite Oppression and the Exodus both had to have occurred during this 150-year “narrow window of time.”
+Since the site existed only from ca. 1270 BC to ca. 1120 BC (when it was abandoned due to the silting up of the Pelusiac Nile) the period of the Israelite oppression and the Exodus both had to have occurred during this 150-year “narrow window of time.”

 Contradictory Assumptions and Perspectives

-The thesis of this study is facing some strong challenges.
-There are at least a dozen contradictory perspectives or beliefs that are examined directly or indirectly in this study.
-None of them are definitive; none disprove the 12th century BC dating chronology.
-Objections to a 12th century BC chronology include the belief that . . .
+My dating of the Exodus at 1175 BC as the basis for my chronology faces some strong challenges.
+I address at least a dozen contradictory perspectives or beliefs in this study.
+Yet none of them are definitive; none disprove the 12th-century BC dating chronology.
+Objections to a 12th-century BC chronology include the following:

-The Bible’s evolutionary composition is too complex to isolate historical kernels
+The Bible’s evolutionary composition is too complex to isolate historical kernels,

-The Merenptah Stele locates the Israelites in Canaan in the time of Pharaoh Merenptah (ca. 1209 BC)
+The Merenptah Stele locates the Israelites in Canaan in the time of Pharaoh Merenptah (ca. 1209 BC).

-The biblical account of Israel’s encounter with the king of the Edomites during the journey to the Transjordan is fictional
+The biblical account of Israel’s encounter with the king of the Edomites during the journey to the Transjordan is fictional, and Edom did not exist until the 7th century BC.

-The Israelites emerged from the Settlement (defined here as the population influx occurring in the Highlands of Canaan in the late 13th and early 12th centuries BC)
+The Israelites emerged from the Settlement (defined here as the population influx occurring in the Highlands of Canaan in the late 13th and early 12th centuries BC).

-1 Kings 6:1 accurately dates the Exodus 479 years before Solomon’s fourth year (i.e., ca. 1446 BC)
+1 Kings 6:1 accurately dates the Exodus 479 years before Solomon’s fourth year (i.e., ca. 1446 BC).

-Egyptian sovereignty over Canaan in the New Kingdom period (prior to the latter 12th century BC) was not a significant impediment to Joshua’s Conquest of the Highlands and his raids along the coast/Jezreel
+Egyptian sovereignty over Canaan in the New Kingdom period (before the latter 12th century BC) was not a significant impediment to Joshua’s Conquest of the Highlands and his raids along the coast/Jezreel.

-Evidence of a 13th century BC Exodus is sufficiently compelling in the Egyptian Delta (referencing Exod 1:11 and the Merenptah Stele) to marginalize contradictory texts and archaeological evidence in the Negev, the Arabah, the Transjordan, and Canaan
+Evidence of a 13th-century BC Exodus is sufficiently compelling in the Egyptian Delta (referencing Exod 1:11 and the Merenptah Stele) to marginalize contradictory texts and archaeological evidence in the Negev, the Arabah, the Transjordan, and Canaan.

-There is no time when the archaeological evidence at Jericho can accommodate the biblical account of the fall of that town
+There is no time when the archaeological evidence at Jericho can accommodate the biblical account of the fall of that town.

 The Israelites destroyed Greater Hazor ca. 1230 BC (when Ramesses II was overlord of Canaan)